Lipulekh Pass: Nepalese claims

 The Nepalese claims to the southern side of the pass, called Kalapani territory, are based on 1816 Sugauli Treaty between British East India Company and Nepal.
-Historically, the regions of Kumaon and Garhwal were part of Nepal.
-Following the British expansion in India, the 1816 Treaty of Sugauli established the Mahakali River as the boundary between Nepal and British India.
-The river itself originates from Limpiyadhura.
 The treaty delimited the boundary along the Kali River (also called the Sharda River and Mahakali River).
 India claims that the river begins at the Kalapani village as this is where all its tributaries merge.
 But Nepal claims that it begins from the Lipulekh Pass.